Nadine Dorries warns fellow Tories of ‘complete wipeout’ in early election

 Nadine Dorries warns fellow Tories of ‘complete wipeout’ in early general election

-Ex-culture secretary says Boris Johnson’s return cannot be ruled out, but is ’extremely unlikely‘
+Former culture secretary says Boris Johnson’s return cannot be ruled out but is ‘extremely unlikely’

 Nadine Dorries has warned fellow Tories of a “complete wipeout” if there is an early general election – but dropped her call for Liz Truss to call one immediately.